 Detox-only programs focus entirely on the detox process.
 Some patients have a therapist or a support group that can help with rehab.
 Other patients only have the time for a one-week stay in detox.
 Whatever the case, these programs offer a vital alternative.

 At a detox only program, the patient only goes through detox.
 They get the medical support they need to be safe and off of drugs.
-Patients can sign up for other programs later, but it is important to at least get medical support during the detox process.
+Patients can sign up for other programs later, but it is important to get medical support during the detox process.

 When Do Withdrawal Symptoms Peak?